 The communal lounge and dining areas at Namiri Plains occupy a tent apiece at the centre of the site, both looking out over the seemingly endless savanna, interrupted only by acacia trees.
 In the lounge tent, wood- or metal-framed well-cushioned sofas and chairs are placed around coffee tables, and the bar stocks a good selection of spirits, beers, and wines.
 Maps of the Serengeti adorn the walls, and there’s a handy battery charging station as well as a few books.
 The veranda is set with additional chairs and tables, as is the deck of the dining tent.
 Dining is a mix of separate tables and eating together, so you will likely experience a bit of both during your stay.
 Breakfast is usually a buffet, followed by a light lunch, then a more formal dinner – and guests often tuck in to al fresco meals.
 Pre-dinner drinks are enjoyed around the campfire, which is also the setting for general socialising and swapping safari stories!
 As the camp is very open, it isn’t unusual for guests to hear big game trundling by.
-From October 2019, the camp will boast a swimming pool complete with deck area, and a secluded spa for indulgent massages and treatments.
+The camp has a swimming pool complete with deck area, and a secluded spa for indulgent massages and treatments.

 ACTIVITIES AT NAMIRI PLAINS CAMP:

 The camp provides an exciting assortment of activities, as follows:

 Expertly guided game drives– This part of the Serengeti is characterised by sprawling savanna, acacia woodlands, rocky kopjes, and little pockets of water.
 These pockets rise up from the underground Ngare Nanyuke river and entice a wealth of wildlife!
 Vehicle safaris offer opportunities to enjoy sightings of all sorts of species.
 As well as abundant cheetah, lion, and leopard, you can expect to see buffalo, wildebeest, Coke’s hartebeest, and spotted hyena.
 The drives take place during early morning and late afternoon, with full-day excursions also available – Namiri Plains’ staff are happy to pack up a picnic for you!